Pollutants are drivers of

 From: Reactive Regulations

-Environmental policy focuses on cleanup and bans, with no market incentives for preventive therapeutics.
+Environmental policy focuses on cleanup and pollution standards.

 To: Proactive Incentives

-Create incentives for preventive interventions that build biological resilience against environmental threats.
+Create regulatory incentives for interventions that build resilience against pollutants.

 4